GetSafariTours

 2. Which park is safer, Kenya or Tanzania?

-Both Kenya and Tanzania are considered very safe on safari.
-Safari tourism is a vital part of their economies, and parks are well-protected.
-You will be with a professional guide at all times.
-As with any international travel, you should exercise standard precautions in large cities like Nairobi.
+Both Kenya and Tanzania are considered very safe for safari.
+Safari tourism is vital to their economies, and the parks are well-protected.
+You will always be with a professional guide.
+As with any international travel, exercise standard precautions in large cities like Nairobi.

-The long dry season, from June to October, is traditionally considered the best time for general wildlife viewing.
-During these months, the vegetation is thin, and water sources are scarce, so animals congregate around rivers and waterholes, making them easier to find.
-That said, the wildlife in both parks is spectacular 365 days a year.
+The long dry season, from June to October, is traditionally the best time for general wildlife viewing.
+During these months, vegetation is sparse and water sources are limited, so animals gather around rivers and waterholes, making them easier to find.
+However, wildlife in both parks is spectacular year-round.

-4. Do I need a visa for both Kenya and Tanzania if I combine them?
+4. Do I need a visa for both Kenya and Tanzania if I visit both?

 Yes.
-As of 2024, Kenya requires all travelers to obtain an Electronic Travel Authorisation (eTA) before arrival.
+As of 2026, Kenya requires all travelers to obtain an Electronic Travel Authorization (eTA) before arrival.
 Tanzania requires a separate tourist visa, which can be obtained on arrival or in advance.
-You must arrange for both.
+You must arrange both.

 5. Is the Masai Mara $200 park fee per day or per 24 hours?

-The new 2024-2025 Masai Mara park fees are valid for a 24-hour period if you are staying at a lodge or camp inside the main reserve.
-This policy is designed to encourage multi-day stays rather than quick day trips.
+The 2026–2027 Masai Mara park fees are valid for a 24-hour period if you are staying at a lodge or camp inside the main reserve.
+This policy encourages multi-day stays rather than quick day trips.

 References